fullStackMartinez/feeding-our-past/README.md

 # FeedingOurPast
-This is a repository for our capstone project
+This is a repository for our capstone project.
+We are using PHP and MySQL to build a small database for a site that connects food donation centers with volunteers in ABQ to help feed hungry senior citizens.

-02/05/2018 - Questions?
-What name space should we use
-autoload and ramsey - per class or per project sql select command include
-We are not able to load *.svg

-02/02/2018 - Rules

-"Whiteboard" for keeping track of potential projects.

-Standup group meetings in the morning and at the end of the day.

-Track tasks and responsabilities

-Messages received after 9:30pm can be the next day's business.
+We used OOP to develop Classes and API's in order to access and update our databases.
+We also wrote tests and tested our Classes using PHPUnit